 As I lifted Casper into the car I noticed them – tye critters from hell, ticks.
 There were two on his wee, pink tummy burrowing in for a feast.
 I always carry a variety of tick removing implements with me so thought I’d have them out in no time, and that’s when the almighty 10 round bout of Westie wrestling commenced.

 Once a terrier decides not to cooperate with you NOTHING will change their mind.
-We coaxed, pleaded, spoke sternly, attempted removal by stealth, surpise Ninja attack and when all else failed we pinned him down and struggled valiantly like bears.
-An hour later and two ticks removed, we were all enhausted.
-The temperature had risen to 24 degrees and after an hour of wrestling with the mini hell hound I was hot, sweaty and dustier than Pig Pen from Peanuts.
+We coaxed, pleaded, spoke sternly, attempted removal by stealth, surprise Ninja attack and when all else failed we pinned him down and struggled valiantly like bears.
+An hour later and two ticks removed, we were all exhausted.
+The temperature had risen to 24 degrees and after an hour of wrestling with the mini hell-hound I was hot, sweaty and dustier than Pig Pen from Peanuts.
 If truth be told I probably wasted more energy than was necessary stamping the critters angrily into oblivion under my heel once extracted.

 I didn’t have much enthusiasm for art installations after that mammoth wrestling session but I did still pay the coo at Lochearnhead a visit.
 ‘Bill the Bull’ by Kev Paxton is a lovely colourful piece.

-We’d definately earned a wine and beer or two in the sunshine so we headed to our bed for the night.
+We’d definitely earned a wine and beer or two in the sunshine so we headed to our bed for the night in Balquhidder.

 We booked a very reasonably priced (£80) one night stay at the Mhor 84 Motel at Balquidder.
 The Motel is an eclectic mix of quirky, shabby chic decor, good food and live folk music.
 It’s extremely chilled and dug friendly too.